 If you happen to be blessed with a swimming pool, a pool party can be a great party theme.
 Just be sure to hire a professional lifeguard for safety reasons!
 But you can have a great water play party even without access to a pool.
 Ideas include setting up an obstacle course that leads the guests through a set of sprinklers, water balloon toss, or even renting (or buying) an inflatable water slide and hooking up the outdoor hose to it can be tons of fun!
 Just have a few back up games or crafts to use in case you happen to have a slightly cool day and the appeal of water play doesn't last long!

 Great Themes That Can Be Held Indoors Or Outdoors

 This hit game show is a fantastic launching point for birthday party games.
 We have thrown two of these parties in the last year (all indoors) and they have been the most fun for the guests and the birthday boy!
 You can see a list of games used on NBC's Minute To Win It.
 Most of the games can be played by kids exactly as designed or you can make modifications where needed to simplify the game.
 Rather than playing towards team elimination, you can play the games to earn points and offer different prizes to all teams based on the number of points earned.

 Some of the best "blueprints" (games) to play at a party are: Bite Me, Face the Cookie, Junk In the Trunk, Johnny Applestack, Nose Dive, and Suck It Up.
 Trust me: You will laugh until your sides hurt and your child's friends will be talking about this party for weeks!

-Little girls just love tea parties and there are so many ways to use this theme.
+Many little girls love tea parties and there are so many ways to use this theme.
 The kids can make their own tea sandwiches using cookie cutters, decorate cookies or cupcakes, and create some great crafts.
-We've made beaded bracelets, folded origami hearts, and decoupaged picture frames at some of our tea parties!
+We've made beaded bracelets, folded origami hearts, and even decoupaged picture frames at some of our tea parties.

 Tie Dye Party